Paul’s Clever Comebacks in 1 Corinthians 11 (Series Part 2)

 “‘All things are lawful’, but not all things are beneficial.
 ‘All things are lawful’, but not all things build up.”—1 Corinthians 10:23

 There are other instances where Paul quotes the Corinthians in this letter, but these cases need to be more broadly agreed on.
 Admittedly, all the examples above only contain short phrases.
-Indeed, the only question raised against reading 1 Corinthians 11 as having Corinthian ideas is that these ideas will be much longer.
+Indeed, the only question raised against reading 1 Corinthians 11 as having Corinthian ideas is that these quotes will be much longer.
 But as Peppiatt observes, “this refutation is not particularly decisive” (68).
-She further points out that the presence of short phrases in the letter could be why we should expect and read the chapter as containing Corinthian ideas (68).
+She further points out that short phrases in the letter could be why we should expect and read the chapter as containing Corinthian ideas (68).

 One only needs to have basic knowledge of the structure of the Greco-Roman world to see that Peppiatt’s proposal is far more likely.
 In that world, women were inferior, and they knew it.
 Aristotle even gave the world a philosophical argument for the inferiority of women.
 Poor women were only marginally superior to enslaved people.
 Men ruled that world with near-absolute power.
 Since Paul only stayed in Corinth for less than two years and Christianity was very young and despised, it is more likely that the Corinthian church would acquiesce to cultural practices over time.
 Indeed, as we showed earlier, a few things in 1 Corinthians 11 strongly suggest men-made theologies.
 With no precedence in the Hebrew Bible, the fact that a belief developed that required non-uniform responses to tending to one’s heads: women covering theirs while men uncover theirs, angels asymmetrically policing women’s infractions but not the men’s even though men’s offense would be more significant, and Christ being the head of man and man being the head of the woman but the woman is the head of nothing all strongly suggest that men, not women, were behind this theology of repression.
 Peppiatt concludes that it is much easier to imagine “a group of powerful and spiritually gifted men, who in Paul’s absence implemented teaching and practices that reinforced a hierarchical view of men and women based on a creation theology of derivation” (69).
 She is right.